 Born on January 25, 1945, Arthur Blankstein grew up on 268 Academy Road, Winnipeg (a house designed by his father architect Cecil Blankstein).
 His brother Max and sister Evelyn were also architects.
 Arthur received his Bachelor of Interior Design from the University of Manitoba in 1970.
 Upon graduation he worked for Green Blankstein Russell (GBR) Architects as an interior designer.

 In 1972, he moved to Toronto where he practiced until 1979, when he returned to Winnipeg.
 He worked for a variety of people including architect Morley Blankstein, Cynthia Coop, Number Ten Architectural Group, and Gendis Inc. Arthur then had his own firm called Blankstein Design Consultants, which specialized in residential interior design.

-Arthur worked as an interior designer for over 45 years in both Winnipeg and Toronto.
-He died in Winnipeg on November 14th, 2016.
+Arthur worked as an interior designer for more than 45 years in both Winnipeg and Toronto.
+He died in Winnipeg on November 14, 2016.